alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 }
 ```

-## Case blocks
+## The case block

 JavaScript switch statement works in a similar way to `if....else` statement.
 In case of `if....else`, there is some condition and you "test" if that condition is either `true` or `false`.
 Then, you can execute code specific for each boolean value, or one of them.
 Switch statement uses different syntax, but the result is same.

-What switch does is it operates with two parts.
+What JavaScript switch statement does is it operates with two parts.
 The first one is the expression you want to check.
 The second part is a case block.
 This, the case block, is also the third thing you need to make switch statement work.
 Every case block you add to a switch statement should have some value.

 A bit how it works.
 When you execute a switch statement, it will do two things.
 First, it will take the expression you passed in parenthesis, that follow after the `switch` keyword.
 Second, it will compare this expression with values you specified for each statement.
 Now, let's talk about the case blocks.